Elish Angiolini: Early life and education

+Career

 Early legal career

 Upon completing her legal studies, she joined the Crown Office and Procurator Fiscal Service to train as a Procurator Fiscal (public prosecutor).
 Whilst a trainee, she survived the Polmont rail accident; two passengers sitting next to her were killed.

-Following her training, Angiolini spent 8 years as a Depute Procurator Fiscal in Airdrie, prosecuting in Airdrie Sheriff Court.
+Following her training, Angiolini spent eight years as a Depute Procurator Fiscal in Airdrie, prosecuting in Airdrie Sheriff Court.
 In 1992, she was seconded to the Crown Office where she worked in the Lord Advocate's Secretariat.
 During her secondment, she developed an interest in improving the support offered to vulnerable victims and witnesses, and in particular to children.
 She was then appointed Senior Depute Procurator Fiscal at Glasgow, taking operational responsibility for Sheriff and Jury prosecutions.
 In 1995, she was promoted to Assistant Procurator Fiscal at Glasgow.

-In 1997, Angiolini returned to the Crown Office as Head of Policy, with responsibility for the development of policy across all functions of the Department.
+In 1997, Angiolini returned to the Crown Office as Head of Policy, with responsibility for the development of policy across all functions of the department.
 In particular, she helped the department prepare for devolution and was involved in the preparation of the Scotland Act 1998.
 At the same time, Angiolini was responsible for the department's preparations for the introduction of the Human Rights Act 1998.

 She was then appointed Regional Procurator Fiscal for Grampian, Highland and Islands (based at Aberdeen) on 27 July 2000 – the first woman to hold such a post.
 In this role she piloted a victim liaison scheme which was subsequently extended across the country.

 Solicitor General

 Angiolini was appointed Solicitor General for Scotland by First Minister Jack McConnell in 2001.
 Angiolini was the first solicitor, as opposed to advocate, to be appointed Solicitor General; this was not received favourably amongst all members of the legal profession.

-In 2006, Jack McConnell praised Angiolini's work as Solicitor General, saying the decision to appoint her had been one of the best he had ever made.
+In 2006, McConnell praised Angiolini's work as Solicitor General, saying the decision to appoint her had been one of the best he had ever made.